krishaamer/green-filter-research/research/literature/fintech.md

 -   “ESG Accessibility”, Large-scale accessibility to ESG,

--   Shop sustainability in Estonia (Lilleväli, 2022; Anon., n.d.ab).
+-   Shop sustainability in Estonia (Lilleväli, 2022; Anon., n.d.aa).
 Tarbimise jalajälg poes (Helen Saarmets, 2021).
-Offsets at the point of sale (Anon., n.d.ac).
+Offsets at the point of sale (Anon., n.d.ab).

 -   Green Finance Platform (2020) report predicts the rise of personalizing sustainable finance, because of its potential to grow customer loyalty, through improving the user experience.
 Similarly to good design, interacting with sustainable finance for the ‘green-minded’ demographics, providing a reliable green product is a way to build customer loyalty.